jhynes94/trivia-Vue/README.md

-# personal-webserver
+# trivia-Vue

-Personal Web server on Digital Ocean used to test out projects and act as a resume
+Trivia game to practice building Vue Frontend and NodeJS backend

 ## To Use